 Classroom: Ask children to carefully save empty food product labels and boxes.
 Spend some time reading labels and comparing information in the Nutrition Facts panels.
 Expand into a menu-planning opportunity, individually or in teams, using MyPlate as the guide to a healthy meal.

 Start a school vegetable garden by planting seeds indoors or in the ground.
 If that's not feasible during the pandemic, consider showing videos on how to plant a garden.

 Develop a lesson plan that explains the science behind ingredients needed for baking.

 Assign a school group project that involves each group researching one of the food groups, allowing each child to explain a food from that food group and what nutrition it provides.

-Organize a healthy potluck, making sure each of the food groups is represented.
+Organize a socially-distanced healthy potluck.
+Have each person cook their dish and eat together through an online video platform.
+Make sure each of the food groups is represented.

 Distribute coupons for discounts on a healthy meal featured in the cafeteria or vouchers for nutritious beverages or snacks.